 The limited display space and computing power of Apple Watch make watchOS a challenging platform to update consistently.
 Despite WWDC 2024 having a focus on Apple Intelligence, none of those features are coming to Apple Watch — at least not directly.

-While on-device AI interactions won't be possible, there is a chance that Apple will let users communicate with the upgraded Siri through their Apple Watch.
-However, processing would occur on the iPhone or with Private Cloud Compute.
+While on-device AI interactions won't be possible, there is a chance that Apple will let users communicate with AI tools through their Apple Watch.
+However, such features have not been announced for watchOS 11.

 watchOS 11 features